operator-framework/olm-docs/content/en/docs/advanced-tasks/adding-an-admission-webhook.md

 ---
-title: "Shipping an operator that includes Admission Webhooks"
+title: "Shipping an operator that includes Webhook"
-linkTitle: "Admission Webhooks"
+linkTitle: "Admission and Conversion Webhooks"
 weight: 3
 ---